 - Everybody who relies on data to excel at their job and meet their goals should become a data expert.

-- Lastly, everybody in the organization should be given the opportunity to make meaningful contribution to data projects.
+- Lastly, everybody in the organization should be given the opportunity to make meaningful contributions to data projects.

 There is no proven one-size-fits-all approach to building a data democracy, but empowering people is a crucial step in that direction.

 Ready to democratize data access for your team?
-Get started with Amplitude for free or see what’s possible in six clicks or less.
+Read The Amplitude Guide to Behavioral Data & Event Tracking or get started with Amplitude for free.